Top Ten Things SEGA is Best Known For

 The Top Ten

-Sega isn't really known for making anything else?
-That seems insulting against the Sega Genesis, the Virtua Fighter series, the Streets of Rage series, the Ecco the Dolphin series, Vectorman, Aladdin, Shenmue, NBA Jam, the Sega Saturn, and the Sega Dreamcast.
-Now Sega's last two game consoles didn't do well by game console standards, but they're still well known game consoles.
+Saying Sega isn't really known for making anything else seems insulting to the Sega Genesis, the Virtua Fighter series, the Streets of Rage series, the Ecco the Dolphin series, Vectorman, Aladdin, Shenmue, NBA Jam, the Sega Saturn, and the Sega Dreamcast.

-He was really popular decades ago, and he's had a few solid games recently.
+Sonic was really popular decades ago, and he's had a few solid games recently.
 But his brand has been tarnished by a slew of mediocre games over the past two decades.
-(We'll see if that upcoming Sonic movie is any good.
-Fingers crossed.)
+We'll see if that upcoming Sonic movie is any good - fingers crossed.
 Sega and Sonic are almost synonymous with each other.
 Unfortunately, Sega isn't really known for making anything else.

 Sega made many consoles, but the Genesis is the one everyone seems to have played and cherished growing up.